Heat Waves Kill

 Extreme Heat - U.S. Centers for Disease Control and Prevention

-Heat Wave Safety Checklist - American Red Cross
+Heat Wave Safety Checklist (PDF) - American Red Cross

 Heat Stress - United States Department of Labor